breezeight/nicola_blog/_guides/expressjs.markdown

 app.get("/", (req, res) => res.send("Hello World!")); /// Add this route
 ```

-Here you require expresse and configure the router.
+Here you require express and configure the router.
 The code above sends a “hello world” text response when we hit the GET / route.

 The script that initialize the http server is `bin/www`